 meshes proper are Nos.
 9 and 16.
 Cast on an even number of stitches, and net the first row plain, with the No. 9 mesh.
 With No. 16 mesh net the second row, working the second stitch first, and the first second, and so proceed netting the fourth stitch, and then the third, and so on to the end.
-Work the third row with No. 9 as before, and the fourth row as the second, only netting the first loop plain, and then taking, first the third, and then the second, and so on to the end, finishing with a loop in the required length or width.
-Trim it as you please.
+Work the third row with No. 9 as before, and the fourth row as the second, only netting the first loop plain, and then taking, first the third, and then the second, and so on to the end, finishing with a loop in plain netting.
+The next row is done plain with No. 9, the next with No. 16, exactly as the first twisted row.
+The odd stitch, netted plain, only occurs at the commencement of each alternate row of netting done with No. 16.
+This kind of netting is proper for a veil.